 Motion is sensed through walls and obstacles, which allows devices to be hidden in closets, cupboards, or anywhere out of sight.

-Create zones that span your entire house with just a few devices, or divide areas like "upstairs" and "downstairs" regardless of room boundaries.
+Create zones that span your entire house with a few devices, or divide areas like "upstairs" and "downstairs" regardless of room boundaries.
 No need for sensors in every room.

 Unlike traditional sensors that need to "look" at specific areas, Wi-Fi sensing monitors the entire area within a zone without requiring careful positioning or aiming.